Agustyn98/intel_undervolt/README.md

 Undervolting the Analog I/O works just fine, while the Digital I/O mentioned on the original guide never worked.
 It was never recommended to modify any of these values anyway.

-### Overclocking
-Just like you can add negative offsets, you can add positive ones.
-Overclocking is also a posibility.

-## My utility
+# My Script

-Based on this information, you can use any tool mentioned [here](original-github.com), just remember that older utilities call the iGPU unslice as System Agent

-I've also provided my own script which is less than 100 LOC and written in Python.
+Based on this information, I've made a small script in python to automate the process of lowering the voltage of your processor and integrated graphics.

+Note: Tested on 10th gen mobile cpu

-## Script installation
+## Usage
-Clone this repository and move undervolt to your binaries folder Modify the sample config file undervolt.conf and copy it to /etc/undervolf.conf

-$ git clone http...
-# cp undervolt /usr/local/bin
-# cp undervolt.conf /etc/

-### Usage
+### Undervolting:

-undervolt apply
-Undervolt your processor according to the offset values indicated in /etc/uv-intel.conf

-undervolt read
+`undervolt cpu_offset cache_offset gpu_offset unslice_offset analogio_offset`

+Example

+`undervolt 120 60 65 65 20`

+Note: Values are positive, but they represent the negative offset, if you pass negative values you will be overvolting

-Get the offsets currently set on your computer
+### Read the offsets currently set on your computer:

+`undervolt read`

-### Persist changes
+## Persist changes

-The systemd unit uv.service will re-apply your settings after boot, suspend and hibernation.
+The systemd unit uv.service will re-apply your settings after rebooting

 To activate it:
 Move uv.service to /etc/systemd/system
 Enable the service

-# cp uv.service /etc/systemd/system
-# systemctl enable uv.service

-### Config file
-Follow the sample config format.
-Positive values in this file translate to negative offsets in the script
+`cp uv.service /etc/systemd/system`

+`systemctl enable uv.service`